yuwchen/CITISEN/README.md

 ## Citations
 @ARTICLE{9718270,
-  author={Chen, Yu-Wen and Hung, Kuo-Hsuan and Li, You-Jin and Kang, Alexander Chao-Fu and Lai, Ya-Hsin and Liu, Kai-Chun and Fu, Sze-Wei and Wang, Syu-  Siang and Tsao, Yu}, \
+  author={Chen, Yu-Wen and Hung, Kuo-Hsuan and Li, You-Jin and Kang, Alexander Chao-Fu and Lai, Ya-Hsin and Liu, Kai-Chun and Fu, Szu-Wei and Wang, Syu-     Siang and Tsao, Yu}, \
   journal={IEEE Access}, \
   title={CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application}, \
   year={2022},  \